JeremyBois/Ptechinos/README.md

 **Hardware**

-  - 36 keys (kailh choc v1)
+  - 36 keys (Kailh choc v1)
     - 5x3 keys layout + 3 thumb keys
     - 2 optional encoders (EVQWGD001) or keys (36 --> 38)
+      - Top pinky
+      - Above thumbs
-  - Outer columns for top pinky (reduce hand torsion)
+    - Outer columns for top pinky
+      - L size movement reduce hand torsion
+      - Top pinky still available (key or encoder)
     - Small splay to adjust to natural hand shape
     - Columns stagger with extreme pinky stagger

+  - Modular
     - I2C components
       - Trackpad (GlidePoint Cirque Trackpad TM035035)
       - OLED screen (Adafruit OLED SSD1306 Monochrome 1.3" 128x64)
+      - Any I2C device (like SparkFun Qwiic COM-15168)
-    - Joystick (SparkFun Qwiic (COM-15168))
+        - Interface 1: Qwiic connection
+        - Interface 2: Header pins exposed (1x04 with 2.54mm pitch)
-  - Serial components
+    - SPI components (RP2040 only)
       - Trackball (Pixart PMW3360, 25mm ball used)
+      - Any SPI device: header pins exposed (2x04 with 1.27mm pitch)

+    - Pogo (magnetic) or TRRS to connect both halves
+      - TRRS: More option but not safe (shorts, hard to disconnect in case of tear-out)
+      - Pogo: Less option but safe (no shorts, safely disconnect in case of tear-out)

+    - Split or Unsplit
+      - Use magnetic Pogo pins and a central module

+  - Bluetooth ready
+    - On/Off switch to avoid losing battery
+    - JST PH connectors to make it easy to replace the battery
+    - MCU board footprint compatible with *Nice!nano* and like
+    - Components support is ZMK dependent

 **Software**

   - [QMK layout v0.5](https://github.com/JeremyBois/qmk-ptechinos)

 ***